Williams Lake Mustangs (1978–1996)

-The Williams Lake Mustangs was a Junior ice hockey team from Williams Lake, British Columbia, Canada.
+The Williams Lake Mustangs was a Junior ice hockey team from Williams Lake, British Columbia, Canada from 1978-1996.
 They were members of the Rocky Mountain Junior Hockey League.

 History

 The Williams Lake Mustangs were founded in 1978 as members of the Peace-Cariboo Junior B League.
 In 1980, with the Peace-Cariboo League, the Mustangs were promoted to Junior A.

 As members of the Peace-Cariboo League, the Mustangs won the PCJHL Trophy twice as playoff champions.
 They participated in the 1983 and 1989 Mowat Cup BC Jr. A championships as representatives of the PCJHL.
 In 1983, the British Columbia Junior Hockey League's Abbotsford Flyers defeated the Mustangs two-games-to-none.
 In 1989, the BCJHL's Vernon Lakers defeated the Mustangs two-games-to-none.

 In 1991, the PCJHL merged with franchises from the Kootenays Region and became the Rocky Mountain League.
 The Mustangs won the RMJHL league title in 1993 and represented the league for the Mowat Cup.
 In 1993, the BCHL's Kelowna Spartans defeated the Mustangs three-games-to-none.

 In 1996, the RMJHL's Peace-Cariboo division folded, forcing the Mustangs to take a year off.
 As a result, the Mustangs lost their renewal application for a bingo hall, the main source of revenue for the club.
 As a result, the club liquidated what they could of their debt.
 In March 1997, the club announced they would sit out a second consecutive season after failing to find new ownership.
 Later they lost their arena advertising rights and ceased operations.
-Junior hockey returned in the early 2000s when the Williams Lake TimberWolves joined the British Columbia Hockey League.
+Junior hockey returned from 2002–2010 when the Williams Lake TimberWolves joined the British Columbia Hockey League, and again in 2024 when the Summerland Steam moved to Williams Lake and became the new Williams Lake Mustangs.